g4xyk00/threat-hunting-kiddie/README.md

-*Compromise Assessment and Threat Hunting Testing Guide* compile the techniques and Indicator of Compromise (IoC) to perform the testing.
+*Threat Hunting Kiddie* compile the techniques and Indicator of Compromise (IoC) to perform the Compromise Assessment and Threat Hunting.

 # Indicators of Compromise